The scripts in Paint Shop Pro are both useful and helpful and there sure are a lot of them - a whopping 58 to be exact.

-It's fun to have hundreds of scripts installed but if you download a whack of them, install them, test them and never use them again then it is a waste of computer resources, isn't it?
+It's fun to have hundreds of automatic processes installed but if you download a whack of them, install them, test them and never use them again then it is a waste of computer resources, isn't it?

 Another thing to consider is keeping your computer as safe as possible and one never knows what will be downloaded along with that cool sounding script

 How about this - write your own really useful scripts for those common things you do with Paint Shop Pro and that way there is no chance of downloading something nasty.

 Writing them is easy as you will discover ...

 If the palette on your copy of Paint Shop Pro is not visible then go to View > Toolbars > Script and it will pop onto your screen.
 It looks like this ...

 From left to right this is the palette ...

 All of these commands are also available in File > Script.

 In addition to the commands listed above there are a couple of other commands: